Shadow32055/Bannerlord.BetterAttributes/README.md

 **Is Better Attributes save game compatible?**

 Better Attributes can safely be added to an ongoing save game.
-It should be save to remove from a save, but you should always backup your save before attempting any game/save modification.
+It should be safe to remove from a save, but you should always backup your save before attempting any game/save modification.

 **I'm not using Mod Configuration Menu (MCM), where is the config.xml?**